-More than 200 000 registered monuments and sites
+More than 280 000 archaeological monuments registered

 Some archaeological monuments and sites are easily visible, for example burial mounds, pitfall traps and drift fences, charcoal pits and hill forts.
-Others are more difficult to find because they are hidden under peat, earth and rock: for example, Stone Age dwelling sites, iron working sites and some rock art sites.
+Others are more difficult to find because they are hidden under peat, earth and rock: for example Stone Age dwelling sites, iron working sites and some rock art sites.

-Agriculture is an important cause of damage
+Agriculture an important cause of damage

 Strong legal protection is not enough

 The Cultural Heritage Act provides strong protection for cultural monuments.
 It prohibits people from doing anything "which is liable to damage, destroy, dig up, move, change, cover, conceal or in any other way unduly disfigure any monument or site that is automatically protected by law or to create a risk of this happening" (from § 3).

 Better registers as a land-use planning tool

 To make protection of the archaeological heritage more effective, we must ensure that it is taken into consideration whenever activities or developments will have an effect on land use.
 Perhaps the most important tool in this respect is up-to-date registers of various types of cultural monuments and sites.
-In Norway various registers that contain information on the cultural heritage and the environment have been integrated into one database, Askeladden.
+In Norway various registers that contain information on the cultural heritage and the environment have been integrated into a single database, called Askeladden.